 Feedback from clients who have already used the new Doxy.me video counselling option has been positive.
 After the first one or two sessions they know exactly how to use it and find that it can be just as good as coming into the clinic.

-If you have not already had a video session, please book in now as your psychologist would love to re-connect with you and support you through this challenging time.
+If you have not already had an online session, please book in now as your psychologist would love to re-connect with you and support you through this challenging time.
 And of course, we have space available for new clients.

 Photo by Amelie & Niklas Ohlrogge on Unsplash